It depends on the impression you're aiming for. There are different strategies or concepts for exhibitions.

 You might, for instance, present works in chronological order from oldest to most recent.
 Such a show emphasizes the path of your developing style, skills and content.

-You might consider your exhibit as if it were a story.
+consider your exhibit as if it were a story.
 A story is a linear narrative.
 It begins with some sort of introduction to get readers into the context and mood of what follows.
 So, your entrance experience is important.
 What is the first impression you want to make?
 Which works might do that?
 What arrangement of lighting, of walls, of signage?

 Your exhibit may have several "chapters", categories or areas.
 Maybe you'll group your older work together, then newer works, then your latest creations.
 You might group works by similar subjects or by similar media.
 You might have several pieces having to do with a single theme or a single creative priority.
 Such grouping creates a kind of logic or order that viewers can make sense of.